 - Roll out pie crust and place in a pie pan.
 Poke the bottom with a fork several times and scallop the edges or crimp with your fingers.

 - Bake the pie crust for 10-15 minutes or until the crust just begins to turn light brown in color.
 Remove from the oven and set aside.

 - In a large bowl add the pumpkin puree and sweetened condensed milk and mix until combined.
 Add the remaining ingredients and whisk until smooth.

 - Pour the filling into the prepared pie crust.

-- Bake for 15 minutes, then reduce the oven temperature to 350°F and bake for an additional 40 minutes Cover the pie crust edges with foil if it browns too quickly.
+- Reduce the oven temperature to 350°F and bake for an additional 40-50 minutes Cover the pie crust edges with foil or pie crust shield if it browns too quickly.

-- Remove the pie from the oven when it is no longer jiggles in the center.
+- Remove the pie from the oven and let it cool completely.